Aberporth Beach Cardigan Bay

 Photo Aberporth Beach Cardigan Bay - Janet Baxter

-The village of Aberporth bustles with activity in the summer.
-It boasts two sandy sheltered beaches with rock pools exposed at low tide.
+The coast village of Aberporth bustles with activity in the summer.
+It has the advantage of two sandy sheltered beaches with rock pools exposed at low tide making it ideal for family holidays.
 There is a small car park above the south section of the beach.
 Further parking can be found in the village.
-Swimming is considered safe here and during the school holidays - from mid-July to the end of August - Ceredigion's Beach Officer Lifeguard Service normally establishes patrolled bathing areas daily.
-You can enjoy circular walks from Aberporth, a short coast walk from Aberporth to Tresaith, and other walks along Ceredigion's Heritage Coast.
-It is possible to walk north along the coastal path to the nearby village of Tresaith.
+Swimming is considered safe here and during the school holidays - from mid July to the end of August - Ceredigion Beach Officer Lifeguard Service normally establishes patrolled bathing areas daily.

 Dolwen is a blue flag beach.
 Dyffryn Beach can be enjoyed with your dog.